-If your dream is to become a Firefighter this is for you!
+If your dream is to become a Firefighter or if you have taken the Fire Fighter Written exam and did not meet the requirements to move onto the next phase, this is for you!

-The Papakolea Fire Academy lead by Retired Fire Captains Richard Soo, Earle Kealoha, Guy Katayama, Gilbert Pelletier and Curtis Aiwohi is a development to aid in every step of the Honolulu Fire Department Recruitment.
+The Papakolea Fire Academy is a program led by Retired Fire Captains Richard Soo, Curtis Aiwohi, Earle Kealoha, Guy Katayama, and Gilbert Pelletier that have developed an educational course to aid in every step of the Honolulu Fire Department Recruitment process.

 Preference will be given to registrants of Native Hawaiian ancestry to the extent permitted by law.

 *If you have taken the written exam and did not get

 a high score for the next portion of the HFD recruitment process, this is the time

 for you to register for the class and work on building your skills up to

 achieve your dream of entering the Fire Department.

 PAPAKŌLEA, HI – Two next-generation leaders from Papakōlea will receive scholarships totaling $2,000 at the Fourth Annual Papakōlea Pā‘ina today.
 Education has been a top priority of the Papakōlea community, dating back to the opening of their first pre-school in 1942.
 Through support from all Pā‘ina artists, Kula No Nā Po‘e Hawai‘i, the Papakōlea Community Development Corporation (PCDC), Possibility Place for Christian Fellowship & Ministry, and philanthropists in community, the Papakōlea Community Scholarship Program was established in 2017.
 Since then, 12 scholarships have been disbursed to our next generation leaders of Papakōlea.
 Congratulations to the 2019-2020 Scholarship Recipients!